kumuluz/kumuluzee-graphql/README.md

 * custom execution id provider,
 * change endpoint to create GraphQL object per request (if you are using DataLoaders).

-If you are unfamiliar with these settings, you can read `graphl-java` [documentation](https://graphql-java.readthedocs.io/en/latest/index.html).
+If you are unfamiliar with these settings, you can read `graphql-java` [documentation](https://graphql-java.readthedocs.io/en/latest/index.html).

 ### Registering GraphQL classes